endavid/VidEngine/README.md

 Installation
 =========
-Simply add this repository as a submodule in your repository.
+Simply add this repository as a submodule in your repository,

+    git submodule add git@github.com:endavid/VidEngine.git VidEngine

 Then,

 * Create a Workspace in Xcode
 * Add your project to the workspace
+    - An easy way to start is to create a Single View App from the iOS templates (File → New → Project).
+    - Under Target → Build Phases, add **MetalKit.framework** to `Link binary with libraries` section.
+    - Open `Main.storyboard`, select the `View`, and select `MTKView` class in the Identity inspector.
 * Add **VidFramework** project to the workspace: Add Files → select `xcodeproj` file.
     - If you want to check the shaders, also add **VidMetalLib** to your workspace.
 But note that at the moment, you need to build the shader libraries from the console (see *Build* section).
     - I would also add a sample app to your workspace.
 For instance, if you want to create an AR app, add **SampleAR** to your workspace.